Charlotte Lee, Countess of Lichfield: Early life

+Another evidence for her being a very harsh mother is when Charlotte accidentally broke the glass window of her mother's coach when traveling through the park; she was so distraught that she started crying in fear of her punishment.
+A witness to the accident sent a message to her father and he swiftly sent a message to Palmer that their daughter was not to be punished.

 It appears that Charles II was a loving father.
 In 1682 he wrote to Charlotte: "I must tell you I am glad to hear you are with child, and I hope to see you here before it be long, that I may have the satisfaction myself of telling you how much I love you, and how truly I am your kind father, Charles Rex".

+Charles also funded a townhouse to be built by Sir Christopher Wren in 1677 named Lichfield House; it was adjoined by another home which is today known as 10 Downing Street.)